SefBoonen/Code-Challenges/README.md

 # Code Challenges
-This repo contains some code challenges I hae completed
+This repo contains some code challenges I have completed